Koha-Community/kohadocs/source/patrons.rst

 .. _add-a-staff-patron-label:

-Add a Staff Patron
+Add a staff patron
 ----------------------------------------

 All staff members must be entered into Koha as patrons of the 'Staff' type.
 Follow the steps in :ref:`Add a Patron <add-a-new-patron-label>` to add a staff member.
-To give the staff member permissions to access the staff client, follow the steps in :ref:`Patron Permissions`
+To give the staff member permissions to access the staff client, follow the steps in :ref:`patron permissions <patron-permissions-label>`

     **Important**